Interview by Maya Livio

 Then we have production.
 For production, we have artist-in-residency projects.
 We have three six-week residencies per year.
 The artists get a little bit of money, they don’t get funding for travel or accommodations but they are funded to develop a project, and they have a studio in a shared space.
 For that there is a call and people submit and we select work based quality of the project and the novelty, we try to support emerging artists.
 Especially we ask ourselves, if we would not support this project—would she be able to do it?
 Are the resources and space we have suited to support this project?
 That’s basically what happens.

 The other part is what I would call it the education aspect.
 As I mentioned, it was very important for the founders to have a space where artists could learn, a safe space.
 So having more instruction has been at the core of the Studio because there is a way, again, not only to learn new tools but also learn from feminist methods, or to just be taught by women artists who are working in the field and who have a practical perspectives on the uses of technology.
-But it was always.. the core of the workshop was how can you use the technology critically in your practice to develop a project.
+The core of the workshop was how can you use the technology critically in your practice to develop a project.
 Usually the workshops are general, but each artist has their own time, and the idea is that each one develops a project while they workshop.

 The last component, which is also part of the education area, is—in order to reach out to younger generations, and especially to incite young girls to engage with technologies in active and confident ways, we have created a series of workshops called Media Art for Families.
 Those workshops are free, one-day, 3 or 4 hour workshops.
 Female artists teach these workshops, and it’s for families, they just need to bring a snack to share.
 They range from, let’s say kinetic art or sound art.
 The kids develop one piece, and when they leave they can take whatever they produced in the workshop.